BACK TO INDEX

 See abstract and link to pdf in entry for Journal paper.

 2. L. Scardovi, M. Arcak, and E.D.
 Sontag.
 Synchronization of interconnected systems with an input-output approach.
 Part II: State-Space result and application to biochemical networks.
 In Proc.
 IEEE Conf.
 Decision and Control, Shanhai, Dec.
 2009, pages 615-620, 2009.
-Note: Second part of conference version of journal paper.Keyword(s): passive systems, secant condition, biochemical networks, systems biology.
+Note: Second part of conference version of journal paper.Keyword(s): passive systems, secant condition, reaction networks, systems biology.

 Abstract: